-Two dead as attackers storm Afghan TV station
+6 dead in ISIS attack on TV station in Afghanistan

 Recent attacks

-Civilians are often targeted by militants in Afghanistan in bombings and attacks by gunmen.
+Civilians are often targeted by militants in Afghanistan in bombings and shooting attacks.

 In February, a team of three drivers and five Red Cross field officers was on its way to deliver livestock materials to an area in Jawzjan province when "unknown armed men" attacked it, the International Committee of the Red Cross said.

-A month before that, dozens were killed in a flurry of attacks across the country, including twin suicide bombings near the Afghan Parliament in Kabul, an explosion at a Kandahar province government compound and a suicide bombing in Helmand province.
+A month before that, dozens were killed in a flurry of attacks across the country, including twin suicide bombings near the Afghan Parliament in Kabul, an explosion at a Kandahar province government compound, and a suicide bombing in Helmand province.

 In August 2016, an attack led to the deaths of 13 people including students and staff at Kabul's American University of Afghanistan.

-According to the UN Assistance Mission in Afghanistan, 3,498 civilians were killed and 7,920 injured in 2016 -- marking the highest number of civilian casualties since the UN began documenting statistics in Afghanistan.
+In all, 3,498 civilians were killed and 7,920 injured in 2016 in Afghanistan, the UN Assistance Mission in the country reported.
+It marked the highest number of civilian casualties since the UN began documenting statistics in Afghanistan.